Chris0Jeky/N-person-prisoners-dilemma-simulation/README.md

 - **Win or Learn Fast Policy Hill-Climbing (WOLF-PHC)**: Adjusts learning rates based on performance
 - **Upper Confidence Bound (UCB1) Q-Learning**: Uses UCB1 algorithm for exploration

-## Strategy Behavior in Pairwise Mode
+## Strategy Behavior in Different Modes

+### Neighborhood Mode
-In pairwise mode, strategies behave slightly differently:
+In neighborhood mode, strategies consider only their connected neighbors:

-- **Tit for Tat variants**: Base their decisions on the majority behavior of opponents in the previous round
+- **Tit for Tat**: Cooperates if the proportion of cooperating neighbors meets its threshold
+- **Proportional TFT**: Cooperates with probability = proportion of cooperating neighbors
+- **Learning strategies**: Use neighborhood cooperation proportion as state representation

+### Pairwise Mode
+In pairwise mode, strategies consider all opponents:
+- **Tit for Tat**:
+  - With specific opponent tracking: Defects if ANY opponent defected
+  - With aggregate tracking: Uses overall cooperation proportion with threshold
+- **Proportional TFT**: Cooperates with probability = overall cooperation proportion
 - **Pavlov**: Responds based on the average reward received
 - **Reinforcement Learning**: Uses the proportion of cooperating opponents as state representation
 - **LRA-Q**: Adjusts learning rate based on aggregate opponent cooperation